 ”Please lock me away, and don’t allow the day, here inside, where I hide with my loneliness.
 I don’t care what they say I won’t stay in a world without love.”

-They’re somewhat reminiscent of the feeling John would write about in “Help” the following year.
+They’re somewhat reminiscent of the feelings John would write about in “Help” and “You’ve Got To Hide Your Love Away” the following year.

 When The Beatles started Apple Records, they hired Peter Asher to run their A&R Department.
 So, the book includes inside information about what happened as The Beatles were winding down their time together near the end of the sixties.